matchbookmac/bands/README.md

 **Bands**

-App for tracking which bands have played what venues and where
+App for tracking which bands have played what venues and where.

 ### Author(s)